leandog/fastlane-plugin-get_unprovisioned_devices_from_hockey/README.md

 ## About get_unprovisioned_devices_from_hockey

 Retrieves a list of unprovisioned devices from Hockey which can be passed directly into register_devices.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+This will return the name and UDID for any user who has installed the HockeyApp profile on their phone but is not yet part of the provisioning profile.

+When used with `register_devices` and `match`, this will result in a workflow where you can ask users to log in and register their phone through rink.hockeyapp.net, then kick off a new build that will automatically be provisioned for their device.

+get_unprovisioned_devices_from_hockey will use `FL_HOCKEY_API_TOKEN` for the Hockey API token, or it can be provided using the `api_token` parameter.

+An example of how get_unprovisioned_devices_from_hockey is used:

 ```ruby
 new_devices = get_unprovisioned_devices_from_hockey(app_bundle_id:'com.leandog.MyApp')